-11.7.16 It has been assumed for the purposes of this assessment that both Strathy South and Strathy Wood Wind Farms, as consented developments for which this grid connection is required, would be constructed at the same time as the Proposed Development.
-Their peak construction traffic has therefore been included in the baseline 2025 traffic flows.
-The Base + Committed Development traffic flows are summarised in Table 11.6.
+- TRANSMISSION - 11.7.21 It has been assumed for the purposes of this assessment that both Strathy South and Strathy Wood wind farms, as consented developments for which the grid connection that would be provided by the Proposed Development (with the Proposed Alignment) is required, would be constructed at the same time as the Proposed Development. - 11.7.22 The traffic associated with the proposed Strathy Wood Wind Farm Grid Connection has also been included in the committed traffic flows.
+Whilst this scheme is not yet determined, it is essential to the Proposed Development and would be concurrent in traffic terms. - 11.7.23 Their peak construction traffic has therefore been included in the baseline 2026 traffic flows.
+The Base + Committed Development traffic flows are summarised in Table V1-11.6.